What is live streaming?

 CDN caching and distribution

 After the content is compressed, encoded and segmented, it’s ready to be distributed to viewers.
-To deliver a high-quality, low-latency live stream (to potentially millions of users), streaming services rely on content delivery networks (CDNs).
+To deliver a high-quality, low-latency live stream to potentially millions of users, streaming services rely on CDNs.

-A CDN is a geographically dispersed server network that locates cached copies of web content closer to users (at the “edge” of the network) and delivers content on behalf of the origin server.
-So, instead of the origin server handling user requests, nearby CDN servers handle data requests and routing.
+CDN servers are situated at the edge of the network and deliver content on behalf of the origin server.
+So, instead of the origin server handling all user requests, the CDN server nearest the live stream viewer handles data requests and routing.

 Decoding and playback

-Using a dedicated media player, a browser-based player or a media player embedded in a social media platform (Facebook Live and Instagram Live and TikTok live streaming, for example), each user device engaged with the live stream receives, decodes and decompresses the segmented live stream data.
+Each user device engaged with the live stream uses a dedicated media player, a browser-based player or a media player embedded in a social media platform (such as Facebook Live, Instagram Live or TikTok live streaming) to receive, decode and decompress the segmented live stream data.
 This process enables the live stream content to play continuously.

-With live video streaming, adaptive bit rate streaming features within streaming services also enable users’ media players to dynamically adjust video quality based on the viewer's internet speed, helping to minimize buffering issues.
+Many streaming services and media players offer adaptive bit rate streaming features, which can dynamically adjust video quality based on the viewer's internet speed.
+Adaptive bit rates help minimize buffering issues.

 Decoding AI: Weekly News Roundup